ME-ICA/tedana/docs/governance.rst

 9. Rules governing voting:

    a) A vote can be triggered by any Maintainer, but only after 5 working days
-      from the time a Review Requesting Changes.
+      from the time a Review Requesting Changes is made.
 If a PR has a disagreement that required a vote, there must be at least 15 days from the conclusion of the first vote before another vote can be triggered.
    b) Only Maintainers can vote and each Maintainer gets one vote.
    c) A vote ends after 7 working days or when all Maintainers have voted or
       abstained (whichever comes first).
-   d) A vote freezes the PR - no new commits or Reviews Requesting changes can
+   d) A vote freezes the PR - no new commits or Reviews Requesting Changes can
       be added to it while a vote is ongoing.
 If a commit is accidentally made during that period it should be reverted.
 Comments are allowed.
    e) The quorum for a vote is five votes.